Monday Morning Hangover: What’s next for Kevin Holland after suffering loss, broken hand at UFC Orlando?

 Coming into his headlining fight against Stephen Thompson, Holland was hoping to erase the memory of his first-round submission defeat at the hands of Khamzat Chimaev at UFC 279.
 Instead, “Trailblazer” found himself the loser of two straight after his corner stopped the fight in the fourth round as a result of a broken hand that was preventing him from popping off the offensive volume he’s accustomed to.

-There were a couple of occasions when Holland had the opportunity to stay in top position but decided to let Thompson back up, probably as a result of a gentleman’s agreement they had to keep the fight standing to please the fans.
-That move may have cost him because having the weight advantage over Thompson could have paid dividends for him had he decided to stay on top.
+There were a couple of occasions when Holland had the opportunity to stay in top position but decided to let Thompson back up, probably as a result of a gentlemen’s agreement they had to keep the fight standing to please the fans.
+That move may have cost him dearly because having the weight advantage over Thompson could have paid dividends for him had he decided to maintain position.

+“We see all the time, people say, ‘The first one to shoot is a coward,’” Bisping said during the UFC Orlando post-fight show on ESPN+.
+“But then guess what, people shoot, because you know what, it’s allowed in the rules.
+It’s a mixed martial arts contest.
+This was one of the first times, and maybe the only time, I’ve actually seen somebody truly live up to that.

+“Kevin Holland had top position.
+Clearly.
+A couple of times, he was like, ‘No, no, no. We’re going to strike.
+That’s what we came here to do.’
+I believe he will regret that decision going forward, because that was his ego getting the better of him.

-He is just 30 years old but in just four years with UFC he has competed a whopping 17 times, which comes to about four times a year.
+Holland is just 30 years old but in four years with UFC he has competed a whopping 17 times, which comes to about four times a year.
 That’s a lot of fighting, so perhaps he’s a bit burnt out.

 When you take into consideration that he suffered three breaks in his right hand, his timeline for a return could be an extended one, and the landscape at 170 pounds will be drastically different by the time he makes his return in 2023.
 That said, it’s hard to predict who we can pair him up with since there is no telling how long he’ll be out.